 You need swift action to extinguish the flames.

-But in addition, firefighting teams also work to prevent it happening again.
+But in addition, firefighting teams work to prevent it happening again.

-Like installing water stations and creating breaks in vegetation.
+Like installing water stations and creating breaks in the trees.

 Often preventing you seeing the bigger picture.

 You can’t spot broader changes that would help.

 Adapting is about stepping back and creating perspective.

 You see the forest, not just a tree.

 Taking time to make one broad change instead of a million little adjustments.